Introduction to Mozart and The Enlightenment

 Mozart is considered to be one of the greatest composers in history, many would say the greatest.
 In his short life, he composed over 600 works, living a ferocious lifestyle and defying social norms.

-Join Steve Thompson, Professor of Music at American River College to see how Enlightenment ideals weave through Mozart's music.
+Join Steven Thompson, Professor of Music at American River College, to see how Enlightenment ideals weave through Mozart's music.

 7:30 pm — 8:30 pm